 Jira global entities and permissions

 Other issue types

-Version picker (single & multi)
+version picker (single and multi)

-Any custom fields from add-ons
+any custom fields from add-ons

 Follow the instructions below to add these fields or contact the support team for assistance.
 You’ll need access to the Jira Server logs to do this.

 Manually create any custom fields that were not migrated.